Woodlawn Cemetery (West Palm Beach, Florida): Confederate monument

-Southern cemeteries of the period were segregated, and Woodlawn Cemetery only accepted white, Christian burials.
+Southern cemeteries of the time period were segregated, and Woodlawn Cemetery only accepted white, Christian burials.
 Just inside the entrance gate there was from 1941 to 2017 a prominent stone monument with the following text, underneath a Confederate flag:

-Amid the wave of Removal of Confederate monuments and memorials after the Dylann Roof shooting of 2015, the monument was defaced in August, 2017, with the words "Antifa Nazis & KKK", with arrows pointing at the Confederate flag.
-This was not the first instance of vandalism to it.
-(Indeed, vandalism throughout the Cemetery has been such a problem that it was fenced in, leaving only the main entrance.)
+Amid the wave of Removal of Confederate monuments and memorials after the Dylann Roof shooting of 2015, the monument was defaced in August 2017, with the words "Antifa Nazis & KKK", with arrows pointing at the Confederate flag.
+This was not the first instance of vandalism to it (vandalism throughout the cemetery has been a problem).
 It was removed in 2017.

 Jewish Cemetery

 In 1922, a group of Jewish merchants of West Palm Beach formed the Jewish Community Center, an unincorporated association, which bought seven blocks of previously unplatted land on the western edge of Woodlawn Cemetery.
 The Jewish Cemetery was platted in June 1923 and by 1952, all the lots had been sold.